 The Opioid Policy Tools and Information Center for Research Excellence (OPTIC) comprises a network of opioid policy researchers from RAND and collaborating institutions seeking to foster innovative research in opioid policy science.
 OPTIC pilot project awards provide a funding mechanism to nurture early-career investigators with innovative research concepts in the preliminary stages of development.
-The principal investigators of these projects will use data at their own institutions, extending the reach of OPTIC methods and data.
-OPTIC will fund 2 to 3 pilot projects annually from 2019 to 2023.
-Inaugural pilot projects and principal investigators are featured below.
+The principal investigators of these projects may leverage OPTIC data and resources with data assets at their own institutions, extending the reach of OPTIC methods and data.
+OPTIC funds up to 3 pilot projects annually from 2019 to 2023.
+Pilot projects and principal investigators are featured below.

 Marijuana Laws and Opioid Mitigation Policies: Better Together than Apart?

-This study will investigate the combined direct and interactive effects of opioid and cannabis policies on three outcomes: opioid prescription rates; adverse opioid outcome rates; and the overall mortality rates associated with licit and illicit opioid-related overdoses.
+This study investigates the combined direct and interactive effects of opioid and cannabis policies on three outcomes: opioid prescription rates; adverse opioid outcome rates; and the overall mortality rates associated with licit and illicit opioid-related overdoses.

 COVID-19 Pandemic Control Measures’ Impact on Fatal Opioid Overdoses in the U.S.

-This project will use rapidly available mortality data to measure the impact of the COVID-19 pandemic and pandemic control policies on fatal opioid overdoses in the United States.
+This project uses rapidly available mortality data to measure the impact of the COVID-19 pandemic and pandemic control policies on fatal opioid overdoses in the United States.